 Dental wastewater discharges

-Most dental offices in King County’s compliance area already have installed approved amalgam separator units.
-These offices, including endodontists and some pediatric specialties, need to submit a one-time compliance form.
+Most dental offices in King County's compliance area have approved amalgam separator units.
+Dental offices, including endodontists and some pediatric specialties, are required by EPA regulations (40 CFR Part 441) to submit a one-time compliance report.

 - Oral pathology